rgildiaz/ITI/projects/gravwell/README.md

 ##### [Processing Modules](https://documentation.gravwell.io/search/processingmodules.html)

-In next in the pipeline, the `eval` module filters for the appropriate temperature:
+Next in the pipeline, the `eval` module filters for the appropriate temperature:

 ```sql
 eval temp > 20